Tell me something.

-Nearly all had something to personally gain from the experience; it was a test of self-trust.
-They bared all to defy a lifetime of being told that their bodies were less than camera ready.
+Nearly everyone had something to personally gain from the experience; it was the ultimate test of self-trust.
+They bared all to defy a lifetime of being told that their bodies were less than camera worthy.
 And defy they did.
 Every time the shutter clicked, triumph was theirs.
 God, it was moving.

 But they also bared all for you.
 They undressed because they wanted to share their curves and angles, smiles and frowns, firmness and softness, strength and fear... with you.
 With the world.
 With everyone who wonders if they are alone in their physical form.

 We all know that what we see in the media isn't the whole story.
 It's not representative of all of us.
 And because of what we see (or rather DON'T see) we start to believe that we are the only one with our particular stretch marks.
 Our uneven boobs.
 Our scarred legs.
 Our asymmetrical nipples.
 Our belly shape.
 Our body hair.
 Our what-ever-it-is-that-you-don't-see-on-display-any-where-else...
 Rarely do we see our beautiful and complex combination of body parts that makes us magnificent.

 And when we feel alone in our body, we feel as though we are not enough.
 When the truth is: you are MORE than enough.
 And you are not alone.